Chapter 3. Installing

 For Installed Namespace, ensure that the Operator recommended namespace option is selected.
 This installs the Operator in the mandatory

-While it is possible to select the Manual approval strategy, this is inadvisable because of the high risk that it presents to the supportability and functionality of your cluster.
+Selecting the Manual approval strategy is not recommended, as it poses a high risk to cluster support and functionality.
 Only select Manual if you fully understand these risks and cannot use Automatic.

 WarningBecause OpenShift Virtualization is only supported when used with the corresponding Red Hat OpenShift Service on AWS version, missing OpenShift Virtualization updates can cause your cluster to become unsupported.